Medicaid Is A Constantly Changing Process

 What Are The Eligibility Requirements For The Medicaid Program?

-It depends on the Medicaid program that is being applied for, but regardless of the program, eligibility depends on three things:
+It depends on which Medicaid program for which the applicant is applying.
+But regardless of the program, eligibility for all programs depend on the following three things:

 What Is The "Look-Back Period?"

 Both federal statutes and state policy enforce a ‘look-back’ period on an applicant’s transferred assets.
 A Medicaid applicant is prohibited from transferring any assets for less than fair market value which extends five years.
-Any transfers made are considered a gift during the ‘look-back’ period (5 years) & result in a period of ineligibility equal to the fair market value of the transferred asset.
+Any transfers made are considered a gift during the ‘look-back’ period (5 years) & can result in a period of ineligibility (referred to as a "sanction").
+We can calculate what this period would be for you.

 Can I Gift Assets To Family Members And Subsequently Apply For Medicaid?